thomasloupe/SimulaCLI/README.md

    - Any file can have text content even if it doesn't make sense to.
 It's your choice!
    - If you want to emulate a real terminal, set the `content` value for files that typically cannot be concatenated to an empty string.
    - You can use `content` to provide a description of the file when concatenated, without having viewed or played it first.

-## Contributing

-Contributions are welcome, whether you're:
-- Adding new packages to the community repository
-- Improving existing functionality
-- Fixing bugs or improving documentation
-- Suggesting new features

-Please see the [contribution guidelines](./simpacks/README.md) for more information.

-## Support

-- **Issues**: Report bugs via GitHub Issues
-- **Discussions**: Ask questions in GitHub Discussions
-- **Documentation**: Check the README.md files in the root and simpacks folders for detailed guides
-- **Examples**: Browse existing packages for inspiration